 ECASA provides a free counselling and support service to people who have experienced sexual assault either recently or in the past.
 The service is also available to non-offending family and friends.
-ECASA’s counsellors are trauma specialists with degrees in psychology, social work or counselling.
+ECASA’s counsellors are trauma specialists with degrees in psychology and social work.

-- Face to face and telephone counselling and support
+- Face to face, telehealth and telephone counselling, support, and advocacy

 - Therapeutic group work